pragmatiker/ansible-role-xwiki/README.md

 ### ToDo:
 - [ ] Also create Dabase on demand
-- [ ] See if I can make it loop through multiple Instances on one host
+- [ ] See if I can make it loop through multiple Instances on one host. prod/dev/qs

 ### Example Playbook
 ```